Advancing Contraceptive Access Toolkit

 Factsheets and Briefs

-Extended Supply of Contraception: Twenty-two states require insurers to increase the number of months for which they cover prescription contraceptives at one time.
+***Updated Jan 2025*** Extended Supply of Contraception: Twenty-eight states (including D.C.) require insurers to increase the number of months for which they cover prescription contraceptives at one time.
 This fact sheet offers details on the laws in each of those states.
-We have also created an infographic of this information.

 Sample Op-Eds / Blogs on State Contraceptive Landscapes: Use these state-specific sample op-eds/blogs to raise attention on the issues and solutions in your state.
 More states will be available in the near future.